Engel & Völkers

 In recent years, Dubai’s real estate market has stood out for its resilience and remarkable growth, even in the face of challenges like the pandemic, inflation, and global economic shifts.
 With property transactions on the rise, it's clear that buyers and investors continue to flock to the market, eager to take advantage of its opportunities.

 However, like any real estate market in the world, Dubai’s market is not immune to certain risks.
-Having an awareness of the several risks of buying property in Dubai can arm you with insightful information so you can make informed real estate investment decisions.
+Being aware of the risks of buying property in Dubai can provide you with insightful information, enabling you to make informed real estate investment decisions.
 This article will delve into the risks of buying property in Dubai and how certain factors could impact your investment.

-Market volatility is a hazard in Dubai’s property market - or any other property market, for that matter.
+Just like every real estate market globally, market volatility is a hazard in Dubai’s property market.
 While Dubai’s real estate market has recently witnessed high transactional numbers and a significant increase in property prices, it is also subject to periods of contraction depending on various factors.

-Let’s take an example.
-From 2012 to 2014, there was an unsurpassed surge in Dubai’s property market, where property prices were high and rents were surging.
-However, the market experienced a gradual decline in prices that continued until 2020.
+For example, between 2012 and 2014, there was a remarkable surge in average property prices.
+However, the market then experienced a gradual decline that continued until 2020.

 Global economic conditions can have a significant impact on Dubai’s real estate market.
-Events such as changes in government policies, oil price movements, and important economic events can cause a certain degree of volatility in Dubai’s real estate market.
+Events such as global recessions, oil price movements, and economic events can cause a certain degree of volatility in Dubai’s real estate market.

 While buying property in Dubai is generally considered a steady investment, it is important to understand the risk of market volatility and conduct research before making a purchase.